everscale-org/docs/src/Decentralize/debot-specifications.md

 - **DeBot protocol** — a set of rules describing the communication between browser and DeBot: how to call DeBot functions and how to interpret its answers;
 - **DeBot engine (DEngine)** — a program component that executes DeBot and parses its answer using DeBot protocol;
-- **DeBot browser** — a program, which creates instances of DEngine for executed DeBots and renders the user interface.
+- **DeBot browser** — a program, which creates instances of DEngine for executed DeBot and renders the user interface.

 ## Architecture